antonycourtney/tabli/README.md

 To install the alpha release of Subjective Tab Manager do the following:

-1. Download the packed extension file from [http://www.antonycourtney.com/downloads/tabman.crx](http://www.antonycourtney.com/downloads/tabman.crx) and save it to your computer.
+1. Download the packed extension file **tabman.crx** and save it to your computer.  ( *Subjective Tab Manager is currently in limited alpha release.
+Please email me directly if you are interested in being an alpha tester and I'll send you a download link.* )

 2. Click the Chrome menu icon (the "Cheeseburger" icon with 3 horizontal lines) on the browser toolbar.